AntonioMrtz/SpotifyElectron/docs/backend/SETUP.md

-# 1. Setup and run BACKEND
+# 1. Set up and run BACKEND

 In this section we will cover:

-* How to setup the proyect
+* How to set up the proyect
 * Run the proyect and debug
+* Deploy docker containers for development and production
 * Run tests
 * Access documentation
-* Containerize

-## 🛠 Setup the proyect
+## 🛠 Set up the proyect

 1. Enter backend directory